itk-dev/itk_video/README.md

 ## How it works

 The supported video providers are defined in [SupportedVideoProviders.php](src/SupportedVideoProviders.php).
-The definitions include;
+The definitions include

-- host : Used to identify the provider from the supplied video URL.
+- host: Used to identify the provider from the supplied video URL.
-- type : Used to determine if videoinformation should be retrieved bu this module (custom) or Oembed
+- type: Used to determine if videoinformation should be retrieved bu this module (custom) or Oembed
-- requiredCookies : The cookies that the provider sets when embedding a video from that provider.
+- requiredCookies: The cookies that the provider sets when embedding a video from that provider.
 See [CookieInformation](https://support.cookieinformation.com/en/articles/5444629-block-third-party-cookies-with-a-script) about what categories are used.